The Real Reason These Actors Stormed Off Set

 Mayim Bialik and Dermot Mulroney (Jeopardy! and The View)

-"Big Bang Theory" and "Call Me Kat" actress Mayim Bialik departed the set of her other job as host of "Jeopardy!" in May of 2023.
+"Big Bang Theory" and "Call Me Kat" actress Mayim Bialik departed the set of her other job as host of "Jeopardy!" in May 2023.
 However, her walk-out wasn't spurred by any personal beef with the show; rather, Bialik left the long-running game show to stand in solidarity with the ongoing strike by the Writers Guild of America.
-"Jeopardy!" champion Ken Jennings, who alternates hosting duties with Bialik, will take over Bialik's role as host for "Celebrity Jeopardy" and other episodes for the final week of its 39th season.
+"Jeopardy!" champion Ken Jennings, who alternated hosting duties with Bialik, took over Bialik's role as host for "Celebrity Jeopardy" and eventually all "Jeopardy!" properties when Bialik was dismissed from the franchise at the end of 2023.

 Bialik's gesture was echoed a month later by "Scream VI" star Dermot Mulroney, who walked off the set of "The View" in June while promoting the Disney+ series "Secret Invasion."
 The actor was participating in a pre-taped interview for the daytime talk series when he announced to the hosts that he would "symbolically walk off in support of the writers."
 In a statement issued after the taping, Mulroney said, "I find it incredibly important to continue to support the union."